THE OMNITRITION SALES AND MARKETING PLAN & RULES AND REGULATIONS HANDBOOK

 F-2 Stockpiling Prohibited.
 The Omnitrition Sales and Marketing Plan is based upon retail sales to the ultimate retail customer.
 Therefore, all forms of stockpiling are prohibited.
 Omnitrition recognizes that IMAs may wish to purchase products in reasonable amounts for their personal consumption, retail sales customers and for the support of their personal organization, however, Omnitrition strictly prohibits the purchase of products solely for the purpose of qualification or advancement in the Omnitrition Sales and Marketing Plan.
 Any IMA who purchases primarily for the purpose of obtaining a Royalty Override Check will be presumed to be in violation of this rule and is subject to suspension/termination.

 F-3 70% Rule.
-In order to qualify for Commissions, Royalty Overrides, Bonus Level Royalty Overrides and Revenue Sharing or other Bonuses, an IMA must certify on each product order placed through Omnitrition or his or her Sponsor that at least 70% of all products purchased in the past sixty days have been sold, or otherwise consumed.
+In order to qualify for Commissions and Royalty Overrides an IMA must certify on each product order placed through Omnitrition or his or her Sponsor that at least 70% of all products purchased in the past sixty days have been sold, or otherwise consumed.
 Each month, Omnitrition will request proof of compliance with this rule from a sampling of IMAs.
 This proof will be in two parts, and must be submitted to Omnitrition for verification: 1) EITHER a copy of the receipts for ALL retail and wholesale sales made during the month, OR a listing of all such sales for the month, and 2) an accounting for the inventory quantities on hand and the amount of products used personally for that month.
 IMAs placing telephone orders with Omnitrition are still required to comply with this 70% Rule.

 F-4 Retail Sales Rule.
-In order to qualify to receive the Bonuses and Royalty Overrides, a Fully Qualified Supervisor must certify by completion of the Retail Sales Rule Compliance Form No. 1025, that at least ten different, verifiable Retail Sales have been made in the month (in order to qualify for Bonus Level Royalty Overrides, 5 of the 10 must be New Customers) in which the Bonuses and/or Royalties were earned.
+In order to qualify to receive Royalty Overrides, a Fully Qualified Supervisor must certify by completion of the Retail Sales Rule Compliance Form No. 1025, that at least ten different, verifiable Retail Sales have been made in the month in which the Royalties were earned, 5 of which must be new customers.
 Form No. 1025 may be sent to Omnitrition as soon as Ten Retail Sales have been made which qualify under Rule F-4.1, below.
-HOWEVER, THE FORM MUST BE RECEIVED BY OMNITRITION NO LATER THAN THE 5th DAY FOLLOWING THE LAST DAY OF EACH MONTH OR THE FULLY QUALIFIED SUPERVISOR WILL FORFEIT THE ROYALTY OVERRIDES AND BONUS LEVEL ROYALTY OVERRIDES OR OTHER BONUSES FOR THAT MONTH.
+HOWEVER, THE FORM MUST BE RECEIVED BY OMNITRITION NO LATER THAN THE 5th DAY FOLLOWING THE LAST DAY OF EACH MONTH OR THE FULLY QUALIFIED SUPERVISOR WILL FORFEIT THE ROYALTY OVERRIDES FOR THAT MONTH.

 F-4.1 Retail Sales Rule Regulations.
 In order for a Form 1025 to be acceptable to the Ethics Department of Omnitrition International, Inc., the following Procedures and Regulations must be followed: